MeckenS/portfolio-site/www/docs/How-to Guides/Azure/Azure Managed Identities.md

 ---
-description: A guide on creating and configuring Managed identities that can be used to manage Azure resources without using hardcoded credentials
+description: A guide on creating and configuring Managed identities
-draft: false
 tags:
   - Azure
   - Entra ID